 Absorbed dose-response evaluation was performed similarly to what was reported earlier by Van den Hoven et al. (8).
-The tumor outlines were automatically defined by setting a patient-relative threshold for activity concentration on the baseline F-FDG PET/CT scan using the ROVER (ABX GmBH) software package (9).
-The threshold was based on the aortic blood-pool activity and defined as 2 times the SUVmean corrected for lean body mass (SULmean) (10).
+The tumor outlines were automatically defined by setting a patient-relative threshold for activity concentration on the baseline FDG-PET/CT scan using the ROVER (ABX GmBH, Radeberg, Germany) software package (9).
+The threshold was based on the aortic blood pool activity and defined as 2x mean SUV corrected for lean body mass (SULmean) (10).
 Additionally, a volume restriction of 5 mL or more was used.
 SULmean and tumor volume were recorded.
 Total lesion glycolysis (TLG) was calculated by taking the product of SULmean and tumor volume.
 The liver was manually delineated on the accompanying low-dose CT, using ROVER.

-The Ho-microsphere activity distribution after treatment was estimated with quantitative SPECT/CT reconstructions using a quantitative fast Monte Carlo-based reconstructor (Utrecht Monte-Carlo system), which has been previously validated for Ho (11).
+The Ho-microspheres activity distribution following treatment was estimated with quantitative SPECT/CT reconstructions using a quantitative fast Monte Carlo-based reconstructor (UMCS), which has been previously validated for Ho (11).

-The PET-based tumor and liver outlines were transferred to the corresponding Ho SPECT reconstructions, using a rigid registration of the CT scans of the PET and SPECT acquisitions (12).
+The PET-based tumor and liver outlines were transferred to the corresponding Ho-SPECT reconstructions, using a rigid registration of the CT scans of the PET and SPECT acquisitions (12).
 The liver contours served as a mask to focus the registration on the liver region only.
-The liver and tumor outlines were subsequently dilated with 1 cm, to mitigate errors due to resolution, motion, and local registration errors.
+The liver and tumor outlines were subsequently dilated with 1 cm, to minimize difference due to resolution, (respiratory) motion and local registration errors.

 The tumor doses were estimated using the activity in these dilated masks and the mass of the original contour.
 The parenchymal dose was calculated in the same fashion, after subtracting the dilated tumor masks from the liver mask.
 The dose was assumed to be fully absorbed within each volume of origin (local deposition model) (13).
-For the 3-mo follow-up scans, the tumors were automatically defined in ROVER.
+For the three-month follow-up scans, the tumors were automatically defined in ROVER, using the method described above.
 The change in TLG was used to determine the metabolic tumor response.
-The baseline and follow-up images were assessed side by side to ensure that the same tumors were identified.
-Merged tumors on follow-up imaging were regarded as a single tumor at baseline.
+The baseline and follow-up images were assessed side by side to ensure the same tumors were identified.
+Merged tumors on follow-up imaging were regarded as one tumor at baseline.
 In those cases, a weighted average of the absorbed dose was calculated, correcting for tumor volume.
-Metabolic tumor response was grouped in categories according to PERCIST (10).
-A complete metabolic response (CR) was
+Metabolic tumor response was grouped in categories according to the PERCIST criteria (10).
+Complete metabolic response (CR) was achieved if there was a 100% reduction in TLG, partial metabolic response (PR) when there was a decrease of at least 45%, progressive metabolic response (PD) was characterized by an increase of at least 75%, stable disease (STBD) was defined as an increase of less than 75% and a decrease of less than 45%.
+Furthermore, these categories were grouped according to objective response (CR + PR) and non-response (STBD + PD).